 Intergenerational Self-Help Club (ISHC) model is a community-based intervention project which centres around the elderly, aiming to promote the livelihood and the role of elders in their communities.
-The ISHC model has been developed by HelpAge international in Vietnam, and in 2016, the prime minister announced the Decision 1533/QĐ-TTG which stated that local governments need to allocate funds for the establishment of ISHC throughout the country; mass organisations and local agencies such as the Father Front Land, Women Unions or Elderly Associations will take the lead in the implementation of the Decision.
-Hai Phong and Hai Duong have been among the leading provinces to embrace the model.
-Each province has a good number of ISHCs (Hai Phong: 65 ISHCs and Hai Duong: 51 ISHCs).
+The ISHC model has been developed by HelpAge International in Vietnam, and in 2016, the Prime Minister announced the Decision 1533/QĐ-TTG which stated that local governments need to allocate funds for the establishment of ISHC throughout the country; mass organisations and local agencies such as the Father Front Land, Women Unions or Elderly Associations will take the lead in the implementation of the Decision.
+Hai Phong and Ninh Binh have been among the leading provinces to embrace the model.
+Each province has a good number of ISHCs (Hai Phong: 65 ISHCs and Ninh Binh: 73 ISHCs).

 In health care, the ISHC provides a way of delivering health promotion activities through the synergies between the model and the local health facilities.
 It also provides home care services through its volunteers, or in some cases, its paid care assistants.
 The selection of study sites where the community groups have been well established is a crucial foundation to ensure that both the retrospective and prospective studies will be developed and scaled up in a coherent manner.